operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   namespace: <cluster-extension-namespace>
 ```

-11) As a next step define the Roles required by your the ClusterExtension.
+10) As a next step define the Roles required by your the ClusterExtension by creating a Role as shown below.
-12) The `.spec.install.permissions` section in your ClusterServiceVersion corresponds to the roles required by your ClusterExtension.
+11) The `.spec.install.permissions` section in your ClusterServiceVersion corresponds to the roles required by your ClusterExtension.
-13) In our example, we have permissions defined for creating, listing and watching pods and services.
+12) In our example, we have permissions defined for creating, listing and watching pods and services as seen in `#3, Namespace-scoped resource`.

 ```yml
 apiVersion: rbac.authorization.k8s.io/v1